 • “She gets mad at me with me for no reason.”

-Each of them was reporting different feelings but the main issue was the loneliness.
+Each of them reported different feelings but the main issue was the loneliness.

-After the baby, Carlos was feeling that Cristina was not his wife anymore; she was the mother of his child and for him just a new boss!
+After the baby, Carlos felt that Cristina was not his wife anymore; she was the mother of his child and, for him, just a new boss!
 He tried to get involved, but he didn’t know how!
 He felt criticized for everything related to the baby.

 So he decided to give Cristina some space.